DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Introduction

 \section{Introduction}

-Transformer-based \cite{VaswaniSPUJGKP17} pretrained language models (PLMs), e.g., BART \cite{LewisLGGMLSZ20} and T5 \cite{RaffelSRLNMZLL20}, have achieved state-of-the-art performance on short text summarization.
-However, due to the high memory complexity of the full self-attention mechanism \cite{tay2020long}, PLMs still struggle to handle long inputs \cite{rohde2021hierarchical}. \textit{Model efficiency} and \textit{summary quality} present a pair of challenges for long input summarization \cite{HuangCPJW21}: models need to capture information scattered across the long input while maintaining a low computational cost.
+Transformer-based \cite{VaswaniSPUJGKP17} pretrained language models (PLMs) such as BART \cite{LewisLGGMLSZ20} and T5 \cite{RaffelSRLNMZLL20}, have achieved state-of-the-art performance on short text summarization.
+However, due to the high memory complexity of the full self-attention \cite{tay2020long}, PLMs still struggle to handle long inputs \cite{rohde2021hierarchical}. \textit{Model efficiency} and \textit{summary quality} present a pair of challenges \cite{HuangCPJW21}: models need to capture information scattered across the long input while maintaining a low computational cost.

-Prior models tackled long input summarization mostly following four ways.
+Prior models tackled long input summarization mostly in four ways.
 First, \textit{sparse attention} \cite{Child19Sparse,Beltagy20Longformer,Tay20Survey} is used to reduce the memory complexity of the Transformers so that they can attend to more tokens.
-Second, \textit{extract-then-generate} methods extract salient texts from the input and then summarize based on the extracted texts.
-Extractors are either independently trained with full supervision \cite{ZhongYYZMJACLQR21} or optimized using Reinforcement learning \cite{Williams92, BansalC18, bae2019summary}.
-Third, models are proposed to divide source text into sections \cite{Gidiotis2020Dancer, wu2021recursively} which are individually summarized and combined to form a full summary.
-Fourth, hierarchical models \cite{rohde2021hierarchical, zhu2020hierarchical} attempt to improve summarization by capturing sentence or discourse level dependencies.
-We elaborate on these four directions and their drawbacks in Section \ref{related-work}.
+Second, \textit{extract-then-generate} methods extract salient texts from the input and then summarize the extracted texts.
+Extractors are either independently trained with full supervision \cite{ZhongYYZMJACLQR21} or optimized using reinforcement learning \cite{Williams92, BansalC18, bae2019summary, bravzinskas2021learning}.
+Third, models are proposed to divide source text into sections \cite{Gidiotis2020Dancer, wu2021recursively,liu2021end} which are individually summarized and combined to form a full summary.
+Fourth, hierarchical models \cite{rohde2021hierarchical, zhu2020hierarchical} improve summarization by capturing sentence or discourse level dependencies.
+We elaborate on these four directions and their limitations in Section \ref{related-work}.